john-joyner/Microsoft.Logic/Integrate-Azure-Monitor-alerts-with-your-ITSM-Solution/README.md

 ### IMPORTANT POST DEPLOYMENT STEPS

-<b>Extensive customization of this Logic App is required before it will work in your environment.</b>
+<b>Extensive customization of this Logic app may be required before it will work in your environment.</b>

 Read the detailed step-by-step instruction at this link: https://blog.johnjoyner.net/integrate-azure-monitor-alerts-from-servers-with-your-itsm-system/